NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 * `git add`
   * Add new files to Git (staged)
-  * Add modified file(s) from the working directory into the staging index
+  * Add modified file(s) from the working directory into the staging area
   * `-A` adds all files.
 Question: Where is this applicable?
 * `git mv`
   * Rename file(s) tracked by Git